networkx/nx-guides/content/algorithms/sub_isomorphism/subgraph_iso_img.md

 g.subgraph_is_isomorphic()
 ```

-We could succefully match the phone graph in the desk graph.
+We could successfully match the phone graph with the desk graph.
 This means that the phone graph is a subgraph isomorphism of the desk graph.
-**TODO : ADD MORE**
+More formally, this means that there's a possible matching function between the nodes of the phone graph and the nodes of the desk graph.
+We could use the matching to locate the nodes corresponding to the phone in the desk graph then the node labels are the pixel coordinates in the original picture.

 +++